amineennaciri/odin-formValidation/README.md

 By the end of the project, I will have demonstrated skills in setting up a website using my knowledge around JavaScript, HTML and CSS

 Self-reflection and conclusion:
+project finished in the branch versionTwo, this was an opportunity to practice one more time JavaScrip form validation.